csi-addons/volume-replication-operator/README.md

 #### Failover

-In case of planned migration, update `imageState` to `secondary` in `VolumeReplication` CR at Primary Site.
+In case of planned migration, update `replicationState` to `secondary` in `VolumeReplication` CR at Primary Site.
 When the operator sees this change, it will pass the information down to the driver via GRPC request to mark the `dataSource` as secondary.

-On the Secondary Site, create `VolumeReplication` CR pointing to the same `dataSource` with `imageState` as `primary`.
+On the Secondary Site, create `VolumeReplication` CR pointing to the same `dataSource` with `replicationState` as `primary`.
 When the operator sees this change, it will pass the information down to the driver via GRPC request to mark the dataSource as primary.

 #### Failback

-Once the planned work is done and you want to failback, update `imageState` from `primary` to `secondary` in current Primary Site and `secondary` to `primary` in current Secondary Site after it is recovered.
+Once the planned work is done and you want to failback, update `replicationState` from `primary` to `secondary` in current Primary Site and `secondary` to `primary` in current Secondary Site after it is recovered.
 These changes are detected by operator and information is passed down to the driver via GRPC request.

 ### Storage Disaster Recovery